 My recipe is a blend of Spanish, Mediterranean and Middle Eastern cuisine.
 Its also inspired, in part, by Short Girl, Tall Order’s recipe.

 This cake is moist and delicious, without eggs, because the olive oil does a great job of bringing all the ingredients together.
 It acts as the binding agent and gives the cake that characteristic spongy texture.
+If you use eggs in your baking, try this easy Japanese style mini soufflé cheesecake recipe by Little Bit Recipes.
+Or, you can make a straight up, delicious vegan pumpkin spice cake where you won’t miss the eggs!

-If you have left over pumpkin puree, check out how I preserve the pumpkin puree and use it all year round.
+If you have leftover pumpkin puree, check out how I preserve the pumpkin puree and use it all year round.

 How to bake this cake